ralucah/Agar-YCSB/dual/README.md

 ### 2. Configuration of the AWS credentials

-The access key ID and secret access key as well as the endPoint and region and the Client configurations like the maxErrorRetry can be set in a properties file under s3-binding/conf/s3.properties or sent by command line (see below).
+The access baseKey ID and secret access baseKey as well as the endPoint and region and the Client configurations like the maxErrorRetry can be set in a properties file under s3-binding/conf/s3.properties or sent by command line (see below).
 It is highly suggested to use the property file instead of to send the credentials through the command line.